NordVPN vs ExpressVPN comparison in 2025

 Is NordVPN better than ExpressVPN?

 Yes, NordVPN is better than ExpressVPN.
-You can get it from $3.09/month for 10 devices compared to the ExpressVPN price – $4.99/month for 8 devices.
-Also, it offers more than 7400+ servers in 118 countries while ExpressVPN’s server fleet spans across 105 countries.
+You can get it from $3.39/month for 10 devices compared to the ExpressVPN price of $4.99/month for 8 devices.
+Also, it offers more than 7700+ servers in 125 countries while ExpressVPN’s server fleet spans across 105 countries.

 NordVPN or ExpressVPN: which is better for gaming?

-NordVPN is better for gaming than ExpressVPN because it provides some of the best speeds on the market, which leads to lower latency while gaming.
+NordVPN is better for gaming than ExpressVPN because it provides some of the best speeds on the market, leading to lower latency while gaming.
 NordVPN also has servers in more countries, making it easier for users worldwide to find nearby servers for optimal speed.

 What is the difference between NordVPN and ExpressVPN?